jresch/PME-LDG-Limiters/README.md

 >
 > Auther: LiGuo and YangYang

-This function only adjust those points with negative values.
+This function uses zero to replace the extreme small negative cell averages and adjust those points with negative values.
 The codes of adjusting negative cell average is in L_pme.m.

 ### Quadrature_Set.m